Five Natural Healing Solutions Every Woman Should Know

 One of the most common concerns I see among women during perimenopause, menopause and post-menopause is vaginal dryness.
 The health of your vaginal tissue is directly affected by changes in your hormones as well as autoimmune health and other factors.

 When estrogen drops off with menopause, it can make vaginal tissue dry and cause discomfort and even pain during intercourse.
-There are a range of supportive treatment options – primarily the use of vaginal estrogen to keep vaginal tissue pliable.
+There are a range of supportive treatment options – including the use of vaginal estrogen to keep vaginal tissue pliable.
 It’s important to keep in mind that there are non-pharmaceutical natural options available for treatment as well.

 Along with most treatments for vaginal dryness, you can incorporate gentle, non-stimulating vaginal massage.
 Massage brings more blood flow to tissue, and this increased circulation means the tissue gets more nutrients.
 We recommend you use a natural vaginal lubricant like coconut oil during self massage to make it more comfortable.